Provisioning Center Questions

 Press the buzzer located to the right of the entry door.
 Our wonderful receptionist will ask if you are a returning patient.
 Please, respond similarly to, “I’m a new patient with a valid MMMP card.”
 The receptionist will unlock the door, allowing you entry.

 The receptionist will ask to see your MMMP card and additional photo ID.
 You will be given a patient profile form to complete while the receptionist scans your cards into the system.

 After your information has been quickly input, a knowledgeable consultant will greet you in the lobby and lead you into our product room.
 They will assist you by understanding your previous experience with cannabis, answering questions about the products and the method of use you prefer, and address any other concerns you might have.
 We will also keep private and secure records of your preferences and purchases so that your next visit becomes more streamlined.

 Once you have decided on your order, the consultant will display the products you’ve requested out before you.
 Be sure to double check your order, ensuring you have all the medication you need.

 Once payment is completed, your order will be packaged in qualified transport bag and you will be given instructions on proper and legal transport rules.

 Only verified patients are allowed in the provisioning center sales room.
 Any companions without a verification can wait in the reception area.
 Smoking, including vaping is not allowed on the premises.
 It is also illegal to consume any purchased products on the property.
-Cell phones, photography/video, and firearms are not allowed anywhere on the premises.
+Photography/video, and firearms are not allowed anywhere on the premises.